TeoMendoza/3D-Brawler/Character-Design.md

 ## Overview

-3D Brawler features three unique fighters, each crafted with a distinct playstyle (Base Attack, 3 Regular Abilities, 1 Ultimate Ability).
-Their designs are intentionally interwoven in a "rock–paper–scissors" inspired format; every character has particular strengths and vulnerabilities when facing each of the others.
-This creates a dynamic ecosystem where no fighter is universally dominant, and success depends on reading the matchup, mastering timing, and adapting to the opponent’s style.
-Combined with the ability to switch characters mid-match, battles naturally evolve in pace and tone, keeping gameplay skillful, original, and exciting from start to finish.
+3D Brawler features three unique fighters, each built around a distinct playstyle, consisting of a base attack, three core abilities, and a powerful ultimate ability.
+Their designs are intentionally interwoven in a rock–paper–scissors inspired framework: every character has specific strengths and vulnerabilities against each of the others.

+This interplay creates a balanced ecosystem where no fighter is universally dominant.
+Success relies on reading matchups, mastering timing, and adapting to an opponent’s style.
+With the option to switch characters mid-match, battles naturally shift in pace and tone, ensuring gameplay remains skillful, varied, and engaging from start to finish.

 ### The Magician
 A theatrical villain who manipulates the battlefield with mind games, illusions, and control effects.